RobotLocomotion/drake/doc/developers.rst

 +----------------------------------+-----------------+-----------------+------------+-------------------+--------+

-macOS Mojave C++ and Python support and macOS and Ubuntu Bionic MATLAB support is experimental and untested in continuous integration.

 CPython is the only Python implementation supported.

+The following configurations are experimental and untested in continuous
+integration:

+-   macOS Mojave: C++, Python
+-   macOS, Ubuntu Bionic: MATLAB
+-   Ubuntu Bionic: Python 3

 .. _binary-packages: